Stone quarries of ancient Egypt: Gebel el Ahmar

 Gebel el Ahmar is located near Cairo on the east bank of the Nile, near the suburb of Heliopolis.
 The name means Red Mountain.
 The site was in full production in the times of Amenhophis III, Akhenaton, Tutankhamon, and Ramses III.
 The quarry was directed by Huy, known as "Chief of the King's Works", and also by Hori.
+The quarry was active during the Pharonic period and is now largely destroyed in modern time.

 Typical materials known from this site are: